PLhery/node-twitter-api-v2/README.md

 ## Why?

 Sometimes, you just want to quickly bootstrap an application using the Twitter API.
-Even if they're a lot a available librairies on the JavaScript ecosystem, they usually just provide wrappers around HTTP methods, and some of them are bloated with many dependencies.
+Even if they're a lot of available libraries on the JavaScript ecosystem, they usually just provide wrappers around HTTP methods, and some of them are bloated with many dependencies.

 `twitter-api-v2` meant to provide full endpoint wrapping, from method name to response data,